Sourcing and Suppliers

 Typically, our products are highly customized according to customer specifications, and therefore all products are made to order, thus keeping inventories of finished goods low.
 Final products are shipped directly to customers from the manufacturing sites in Helsinki and in Boulder, Colorado.

-How to become a Vaisala’s supplier?
+How to Become Vaisala’s Supplier?

 Vaisala approves all potential suppliers before the issuance of contracts.
 The approval process depends on the type of the purchase.
 Therefore, a typical new supplier approval process starts with identifying the key sourcing requirements and analyzing the type of the purchase.
 In the next step, potential suppliers are identified and if there are no potential suppliers in the existing supplier base, a new supplier selection and evaluation process is undertaken to assess the suitable candidates.
 Vaisala Supplier Requirements document, which is verified through the Supplier environmental, social and governance Self-answer Questionnaire (SAQ) and supplier pre-assessment audit, is used in the selection and evaluation process.
 Lastly, the most suitable supplier is selected among potential suppliers.
-To evaluate the supplier, Vaisala utilizes supplier audits and scan and evaluate.

 Suppliers are very important to Vaisala, and a lot of effort is placed on Supplier Relationship Management (SRM).
 To support this work, a supplier scorecard is updated and reviewed annually for defined key suppliers.
 The performance indicators in the area of sustainability cover environmental, social and governance issues.
 The social indicators measure workplace safety and the environmental indicator measures waste recovery rate of the supplier.
 It is important both for Vaisala and many of its customers that the same supplier requirements are applied through the whole supply chain.
 We aim to raise sustainability standards throughout the supply chain by working with our suppliers, encouraging them to improve their management system and to implement similar processes with their own suppliers.
 A governance indicator measures how well the supplier manages these requirements in their own supply chain.